 So what can you do to stop these types of costly accidents?

 To manage your business's health and safety, reduce the risk in your workplace.
 The initial step to preventing injury caused by manual handling activities is to evaluate whether the object needs to be moved or if the task can be performed safely in its current location.
 If the object can be moved safely, always follow good handling practices to minimise the risk of injury.
 The subsequent step involves assessing what risks exist in your workplace.

 To promote best practice in your workplace, follow these simple steps when training people in safe manual handling.

 Further guidelines on good handling can be found in our downloadable guide.

 2. Assess the risks in your workplace – considerations and things to look for when making a risk assessment

-2.2.
-The loads that your employees are expected to move need to be assessed: If they are very hot, hard to hold or very heavy and need strenuous pushing and pulling, you might want to consider mechanical help for moving these loads.
+If they are very hot, difficult to grasp or very heavy and need strenuous pushing and pulling, you might want to consider mechanical help for moving these loads.

-To find out more about providing the safe handling of goods download our comprehensive guide.
+To find out more about providing the safe handling of goods, download our comprehensive guide below.

 If you’re answering yes to many of these questions, then it is strongly advised that you contemplate installing a service lift or goods lift to help lighten the load, speed-up productivity and, most of all, make your workplace much safer for your employees.